6th Annual Conference for Social Justice in Education

-The School of Education at Channel Islands (CI) invites you to submit a proposal to present at the 5thAnnual Conference for Social Justice in Education.
-The daylong conference will be held on Saturday, April 20, 2013 on the campus of CI.
-The purpose of the event is to showcase the social justice oriented work being done in and around schools and educational institutions in Ventura County, to network with others who believe in the power and necessity of such work, and to learn from one another about how best to teach and learn in ways that promote equity, peace, and integrity in public education.
+The School of Education at Channel Islands (CI) invites you to submit a proposal to present at the 6th Annual Conference for Social Justice in Education.
+The daylong conference will be held on Saturday, April 19, 2014 (8:00 am to 3:00 pm) on the campus of CI.
+The purpose of the annual event is to showcase the social justice oriented work being done in and around schools and educational institutions in Ventura County, to network with others who believe in the power and necessity of such work, and to learn from one another about how best to teach and learn in ways that promote equity, peace, and integrity in public education.

 What does it mean to promote “social justice”?

 People who work for social justice recognize that not everyone has equal access to excellent educational resources, facilities, and experiences.
 People devoted to promoting social justice seek to interrupt schools’ tendency to reproduce social inequity.
 The goal of this work is to make our communities better for all—specifically those who may be minoritized based on special needs, ethnicity, language, gender, socioeconomic status, and/or sexual identity (among others).